schemathesis/schemathesis/docs/cli.rst

 Running CLI via Docker
 ----------------------

-Schemathesis CLI is also available as a docker image:
+Schemathesis CLI is also available as a Docker image:

 .. code-block:: bash